San Francisco State University: Associated Students

 The student government is known as Associated Students Inc. of SF State.
-Associated Students provides funding for student organizations and operates the Cesar Chavez Student Center, the Early Childhood Education Center, two food pantry programs, a book loan program, a weekly farmers' market, and many other programs and events.
+Associated Students provides funding for student organizations and operates the Student Center, the Early Childhood Education Center, two food pantry programs, a book loan program, a weekly farmers' market, and many other programs and events.

-Cesar Chavez Student Center
+Student Center

-The Cesar Chavez Student Center was completed in 1975 with a capacity of 12,000 students.
+The Student Center was completed in 1975 with a capacity of 12,000 students.
+It was named the Cesar Chavez Student Center until 2026, when allegations surfaced.
+The building is currently awaiting a new name.
 Around 2002, it was renovated and expanded to 142,160 square feet across five floors with a capacity of over 30,000.
 The building includes staff and student offices, a 500-seat auditorium, conference rooms, an art gallery, a multi-cultural center, student lounges, restaurants, a bookstore, and additional restrooms.
 In 2003, the Filipino American Community Mural at the center was unveiled, becoming the first Filipino-American mural on a CSU campus.

 Project Rebound

-In 2015, the mural "From Incarceration to Liberation", a collaboration between Project Rebound and True Colors Mural Project of Berkeley City College, was installed inside the Cesar Chavez Student Center on the terrace level (3rd floor).
+In 2015, the mural "From Incarceration to Liberation", a collaboration between Project Rebound and True Colors Mural Project of Berkeley City College, was installed inside the Student Center on the terrace level (3rd floor).

 Project Rebound is a special admissions and support program for formerly incarcerated students.
 The program was started in San Francisco State's Sociology Department by John Keith Irwin in 1967, who had spent five years incarcerated in 1950.
 In 1999/2000, Project Rebound relocated from Sociology to Associated Students.
 Project Rebound has expanded to 20 of the 23 California State University campuses as of June 2025.
 It was recognized in November 2024 by the American Society of Criminology with the President's Award for Distinguished Contributions to Justice.